Your rights

 Employers, the Armed Forces, principals and others in similar positions have a duty to report the injury on your behalf in connection with occupational accidents and harmful exposures in the workplace.
 They also have a duty to report fata accidents in the workplace.

-If the person required to report does not submit the injury report to NAV, you can do so yourself.
+If the person required to report does not submit the injury report to Nav, you can do so yourself.

-What happens when NAV receives the report of injury?
+What happens when Nav receives the report of injury?

 We will consider whether the injury or illness can be approved as an occupational injury or illness as soon as possible.